 Some say that Grettir stayed on this rock for one year, others say that he stayed here for 3 years.
 It must have been very lonely, cold, and tiresome.

 We walked twice up to Grettisbæli, as on our first visit we turned to the right from the parking lot and hiked up a mountain which was really difficult to climb, thinking that up there must be the lair of Grettir.

 After having looked for it for quite a while and crawled up and down the scree and further and further up, we decided on this being way too dangerous and headed down again.

 This part of the mountain is right in front of the parking lot.
 There is a protruding rock there as well.
-If you are looking for Grettisbæli walk to the left of this part of the mountain, not straight towards it as we did, and take the path that leads you through the grassy land of the farmer until you find another protruding rock from the mountain.
+If you are looking for the Grettisbæli walk to the left of this part of the mountain, not straight towards it as we did, and take the path that leads you through the grassy land of the farmer until you find another protruding rock from the mountain.
 There Grettisbæli is located.

-I think it is awesome being able to visit such an old lair of one of our most notorious Vikings.
+I think it is awesome being able to visit such an old lair of one of our most notorious Vikings!

-Now a full day of exploring Melrakkaslétta plain had come to an end and we headed back to Raufarhöfn village on the other side of the Melrakkaslétta peninsula, where we were staying Raufarhöfn village and the mystical Arctic Henge.
+Now a full day of exploring Melrakkaslétta plain had come to an end and we headed back to Raufarhöfn village on the other side of the Melrakkaslétta peninsula, where we were staying: Raufarhöfn village and the mystical Arctic Henge.

 If you continue driving you will reach Ásbyrgi and Jökulsárgljúfur: Ásbyrgi and Botnstjörn in Jökulsárgljúfur in North-Iceland - the Capital City of the Elves - my favourite spot in Iceland :)

 Have a lovely time in northeast Iceland :)